-- Redshift is not designed for line by line updates, so using an intermediary such as AWS S3 is recommended.
+- Step 3: Redshift is not designed for line-by-line updates, so using an intermediary such as AWS S3 is recommended.
 If you choose to use S3, you will need to:

-- This intermediate step is another area you need to monitor.
-If there are any changes in the Salesforce API your S3 bucket will need to be updated
+- Step 4: This intermediate step is another area you need to monitor.
+If there are any changes in the Salesforce API your S3 bucket will need to be updated.

 There are significant downsides to writing thousands of lines of code to copy your data.
 We all know that custom coding holds the promise of control and flexibility. but we often underestimate the complexity and the cost involved.